 Example Psychometric Test Projects

-Rob Williams has over twenty years experience of bespoke psychometric test design.
+Rob Williams has over twenty years of experience of bespoke psychometric test design.
 Plus ten years prior to this spent working for several of the UK’s leading test publishers.
-These include: IBM, OPP, SHL and HireVue.
+These include IBM, OPP, SHL and HireVue.

 Blended assessment project: